Auros/SiraUtil/README.md

 ### How do I use Zenject via SiraUtil?

  Very simple!
 In the namespace `SiraUtil.Zenject`, there is a static class called `Installer`.
 There are a collection of methods that follow the pattern of `RegisterSCENEInstaller<T>()` and `UnregisterSCENEInstaller<T>()`.
-In your own mod, you create your own class, make it inherit from `MonoInstaller` and register it into the appropriate method.
+In your own mod, you create your own class, make it inherit from any class that implements `IInstaller` and register it into the appropriate method.
 You only should register and unregister once, however SiraUtil won't double register an installer (that would just cause a lot of issues!).
 You should register and unregister in your OnEnable and OnDisable methods in your Plugin class respectively.

  In order to use Zenject objects, reference `Zenject.dll` and `Zenject-usage.dll` in Managed.

 ### Example
+ Please note that these are JUST EXAMPLES!

  **System Classes**
  ```csharp
  using System;